-Audit Committee
+Finance, Audit and Risk Committee

-The Audit Committee consists of Phillip Gobe as Chairman, Jay Cheatham and Jeremy Brest.
-This Committee provides a forum through which the Group's finance functions and auditors report to the non-executive Directors.
-Meetings may be attended, by invitation, by the Company's Nomad, Company Secretary, other Directors and the Company's auditors.
+The Finance, Audit and Risk Committee consists of Linda Havard as Chair and Jeremy Brest and Jay Cheatham as members.
+This Committee provides a forum through which the Group's finance functions and auditors, report to the non-executive Directors.
+Meetings may be attended, by invitation, by the Company's NOMAD, Company Secretary, other directors and the Company's auditors.

-The Audit Committee meets at least twice a year.
+The Finance, Audit and Risk Committee meets at least twice a year.
+For the financial year ended 30 June 2023 there were two audit committee meetings which were attended by all members.
 Its terms of reference include the review of the Annual and Interim Accounts, consideration of the Company and Group's accounting policies, the review of internal control, risk management and compliance procedures, and consideration of all issues surrounding publication of interim and annual financial results and the annual audit.
 The Audit Committee will also interact with the auditors and review their reports relating to accounts and internal control systems.
+The Audit committee met formally twice during the year, attended by all directors.
+The Company does not have a formal policy of auditor firm rotation, however it the individual audit partner is required to rotate every 5 years maximum.